-How to Get a Teaching License in Utah
+How to Earn Teacher Certification in Utah

 The Utah State Board of Education (USBE) provides educators with three licensing options.